A Bad Day Fishing in Big Bear is Better than a Good Day at Anything Else

 There are two easy ways to enjoy a day of fishing in Big Bear, California.
 Either shore fishing or trolling Big Bear Lake in a boat, both are a full days worth of fun in the beautiful natural San Bernardino Mountains.
 The best shore fishing spots in Big Bear tend to be anywhere near one of the inlets or near the dam on the Fawnskin side.
 I personally love shore fishing near the dam because it’s just a gorgeous spot and not too windy.
 If I choose to fish here mid-week, there tend to not be a lot of other people fishing at Big Bear Lake those days and my dog can more or less just hang out on the beach with me.
 Weekends are different though and tend to get very busy for shore fishing.
 If you bring your favorite pup with you to fish on the north shore near Fawnskin, expect to run into many other fishermen there and some may have dogs.
 If you bring your pup with you, having something to leash them to is ideal.
 June 6th and 7th 2020 is Big Bear’s 50,000 fishing derby and that weekend the fishing community goes crazy in Big Bear Lake.
 The talk all over town is who caught the biggest trout.
 The best shore fishing spots in Big Bear will be claimed at daybreak on both of these days.
 If you plan on heading to Big Bear for the trout derby, make a plan weeks ahead of time.
 Get to the lakeshore before dawn, pack some hot coffee, water and picnic lunches for the day and be ready to get serious about shore fishing.

-It’s better to sit in a boat thinking about God, then to sit in a church thinking about fishing
+It’s better to sit in a boat thinking about God, than to sit in a church thinking about fishing

 If you have a boat or are renting a boat, trolling Big Bear Lake is a great way to be successful catching fish.
 My now boyfriend took me out trolling on Big Bear Lake on my first date and that is when we caught the fish of a lifetime.
 Within one hour I caught two massive trout.
 I also caught a hundred and eighty-pound Anglo-Indian fishermen that day and I have not thrown him back since.
 If you go out trolling on Big Bear Lake, you may not find the love of your life but hopefully, you will find some delicious trout or bass.
 We usually use fresh night crawlers to have the best luck.
+If live bait is not preferred, then something like a ned rig can also be used to catch some black bass.
 I personally believe that the best time to fish is when there is not a full moon (You know those old fishermen’s myths) and as early in the a.m. hours as you can make it out to the docks.
 We seem to have the best luck fishing, for the most part in the autumn when the water is just a little bit cooler.
 The trout triangle near the west side of the lake is one of our favorite areas we try to fish.